Power Query date format (How to + 5 tricky scenarios)

 Tricky transformations

-The biggest issue we face is trying to change a column into a date type initially.
+The biggest issue we typically face is getting values into a date type initially.
 Often this occurs when working with different country date formats.

 The date format used in the US is month – day – year.
 Yet, it is day – month – year in the UK.
 Then there is the ISO 8601 format, which is year – month – day

-Sometimes, Power Query can get confused if we use data containing dates in a format different from our local settings.
+If using data containing dates in a format different from our local settings, Power Query can get confused.
 For example, if the cell value is 01/02/03, it could be:

 • 2nd January 2003 – the US format